 - Health – Properly collecting and disposing waste helps to minimize potential infection risks from contaminated materials.

 - Environment – Using proper treatment methods like incineration helps to keep hazardous medical waste out of landfills and oceans.

 Medical Waste by the Numbers

-On average staffed hospital beds produce 33 lbs of waste per day, meaning 5.9 million tons of waste is generated in the U.S. each year.
+On average, hospital beds produce 33 lbs of waste per day, meaning the U.S. generates 5.9 million tons of waste each year.

 Collect and Separate Medical Waste

-There are a range of medical waste types like sharps and pharmaceuticals, and since each is treated and disposed differently they also need to be separated and collected in different containers.
+Furthermore, there are a range of medical waste types, such as sharps and pharmaceuticals.
+Since each is treated and disposed differently, they also need to be separated and collected in different containers.